-4.23 Marker Materials

-All markers must be made of bronze or granite material.

-4.24 Types of Markers

-The Cemetery may specify certain lots or graves, or scattering grounds on which only bronze markers or granite markers may be installed.

-4.25 Setting of Markers

-All markers shall be set flush with the ground and at the foot of the grave unless otherwise specified on the Interment Rights Certificate.

-4.26 Delivery of Markers to the Cemetery

-Markers shall be delivered to the Cemetery's service area as directed by the Cemetery.
-Unless otherwise notified by the Cemetery, markers shall not be delivered for the period December 15th through April 1st as weather does not permit their installation on the lot, grave, or scattering ground.
+- 4.23 Marker Materials: All Markers must be made of bronze or granite material. - 4.24 Types of Markers: The Cemetery may specify certain Lot or Graves, or Scattering Grounds on which only bronze Markers or granite Markers may be installed. - 4.25 Setting of Markers: All Markers shall be set flush with the ground unless otherwise specified on the Interment Rights Certificate. - 4.26 Delivery of Markers to the Cemetery: Markers shall be delivered to the Cemetery service area as directed by the Cemetery.
+Unless otherwise notified by the Cemetery, Markers shall not be delivered for the period January 1 through March 1 as weather does not permit their installation on the Lot, Grave, or Scattering Ground. - 4.27 Size of Markers: Unless otherwise specified on the Interment Rights Contract, the following maximum size of Markers shall apply: - Adult Grave shall not exceed 60.96cm (24in) x 45.72cm (18in); - Child Grave shall not exceed 50.8cm (20in) x 30.48cm (12in); - Infant Grave shall not exceed 40.64cm (16in) x 25.4cm (10in). - 4.28 Bronze Marker Bases: Bronze Markers must be attached to a concrete or granite base using a minimum of four anchor lugs prior to installation.

-A memorial layout and memorial permission form must be submitted for approval to the Cemetery office prior to a marker being inscribed, delivered or installed.
-The layout must detail all inscriptions and design elements to be placed on the memorial, including etchings and emblems.

-4.27 Size of Markers

-Unless otherwise specified on the Interment Rights Contract, the following maximum size of markers shall apply:

-- Adult grave shall not exceed 60.96cm (24in) x 45.72cm (18in) - Child grave shall not exceed 50.8cm (20in) x 30.48cm (12in) - Infant grave shall not exceed 40.64cm (16in) x 25.4cm (10in)

-4.28 Bronze Marker Bases

-Bronze markers must be attached to a concrete or granite base using a minimum of four anchor lugs prior to installation.
 Concrete bases must be no less than 10.16cm (4in) and no greater than 15.24cm (6in) in thickness.
 Granite bases must be no less than 7.62cm (3in) and no greater than 15.24cm (6in) in thickness.

-Granite bases cannot exceed the size of the bronze marker by more than 5.08cm (2in) on all sides.
+Granite bases cannot exceed the size of the bronze Marker by more than 5.08cm (2in) on all sides.

-4.29 Photographs on Markers or Vases

-Due to the danger and risk of becoming damaged or broken, picture or photograph attachments are not permitted on markers set flush with the ground or on vases.

-4.30 Granite Markers

-Granite markers shall not be less than 7.62cm (3in) or more than 15.24cm (6in) of uniform thickness throughout and must be smoothly finished on top and bottom.
+- 4.29 Photographs on Markers or Vases: Due to the danger of becoming damaged or broken, picture or photograph attachments are not permitted on Markers set flush with the ground or on vases. - 4.30 Granite Markers: Granite Markers shall not be less than 7.62cm (3in) or more than 15.24cm (6in) of uniform thickness throughout and must be smoothly finished on top and bottom.